pbarry129/Shiny_app_pitch/README.md

 Instructions for this app are available at https://pbarry.shinyapps.io/firstpres_doc/ The pitch for this app is to be found at http://rpubs.com/pbarry129/my_pitch

+The shiny app is written in a single file with ui<-fluidPage(...) and server<-function(input, output){...}.
+This is in the present github directory as app.R

 The app randomly generates two n x n matrices where n (range 1:6) is input by the user.
 The product of these two matrices is calculated (after pressing an action button named "Display..."
 Depending on whether a checkbox is checked or not, either the product matrix is displayed or a plot of the normalised values of one matrix against the values of the other matrix is plotted.
 Here, the values are obtained by 'flattening' the matrices to be vectors.